oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 special value `variable`.
 If no value is specified, the facet defaults to `0` for `Geometry` types or `4326` for `Geography` types.
-Services SHOULD NOT use the special value `variable` as, for example, the [OData-JSON](#ODataJSON) defines no representation for instance-specific spatial reference systems.
+Services SHOULD NOT use the special value `variable` as, for example, the [OData-JSON](#ODataJSON) format does not define a representation for instance-specific spatial reference systems.

 The valid values of the `SRID` facet and their meanings are as defined by the European Petroleum Survey Group [EPSG](#_EPSG).